FriendsOfCake/search/README.md

 like `value()`, `like()` etc. for in built filters.

-If you do not want to clutter your `initialize()` method with search config you can instead add a `searchManager()` method to the table class and reutrn a search manager instance.
+If you do not want to clutter your `initialize()` method with search config you can instead add a `searchManager()` method to the table class and return a search manager instance.

 ```php